k-SiF/Integrals/README.md

 # Integrals

-Repository for creating calculators of integrals, this is mainly for me to get familiar with integration as well as the computation of integrals using different programming languages(mainly C#, Java, and Python)
+Repository for creating calculators of integrals, this is just to play around programming integrals potentially using different programming languages(C#, Java, maybe C++).